christophsax/seasonalview/README.md

 To install this early version of the package, use:

-    devtools::install_github("christophsax/seaonalview")
+    devtools::install_github("christophsax/seasonalview")

 The main function of the package is the `view` function, which works exactly as the current `inspect` function in [seasonal](https://cran.r-project.org/package=seasonal).
 Here is an example:

-    library(seaonalview)  # this will also load seasonal m <- seas(AirPassengers)
+    library(seasonalview)  # this will also load seasonal m <- seas(AirPassengers)
     view(m)